 More info about the journey

-You'll need to complete the forms (request copies of these forms by emailing email@example.com ) and members of staff will need to sign agreeing to this.
+You'll need to complete the forms.
+These can be requested by emailing email@example.com.
+Members of staff will then need to sign the forms agreeing to this.

 You'll need to explain to those members of staff their responsibilities and obligations relating to the sale of alcohol and the Licensing Act.